-Introduction to Python Coding will see students Create and Build their own game.
+Introduction to Coding will see students Create and Build their own game.
 Coding is becoming more and more important in today’s society.

 It is now part of the national curriculum in primary schools.
 However, it is often taught as a dry and boring subject – with little creative imagination coming from the syllabus.